-In places where there were no resident populations, such as New Caledonia and Polynesia, this hierarchical ideology could retain its fullest expression.
+In places where there were no resident populations prior to the Austronesians, such as New Caledonia and Polynesia, this hierarchical ideology could retain its fullest expression.
 Elsewhere, it was retained in places, according to the nature of interaction with local populations.
 Particularly in Melanesia, the local Papuans generally had very egalitarian social structures and the result of a confrontation of the two ideologies produced mixed results.
 In Nias, hierarchy was fully expressed because the incoming Nias Austronesians seem to have eliminated the resident foragers (Kennerknecht et al. 2012).
-Figure 6 tries to integrate these ideas into an overall model.
+Figure 7 integrates these ideas into an overall model.